The Things I Have Not Done

 I take no notice of,

-Not even the rusted yellow warnings
+Not even the rusted warnings

 Of what lies in wait

-Around a bend in the concrete road
+Around a bend in the concrete

 Where I’m alone,